back to top

 The decision, which comes after a 10-week trial last autumn, is centred on Google's liability rather than the remedies.
 This means that while the ruling establishes Google's responsibility, the specific measures to address the monopoly will be determined in future proceedings.

-While immediate changes in the digital landscape are unlikely, advertisers should start considering potential long-term impacts.
+While immediate changes in the landscape are unlikely, advertisers should start considering potential long-term impacts.
 This case could influence how century-old antitrust laws are applied to modern digital markets, particularly in pending cases against other tech giants like Amazon, Apple, and .

 One of the revelations from the trial was that Google pays Apple US$20 billion annually to secure its position as the default search engine on iPhones.
 This substantial financial arrangement underscores the extent of Google's efforts to maintain its market dominance.